Operation Zarb-e-Azb: Failure

 Negotiations collapsed after the execution of 23 Pakistani Frontier Corps soldiers by the Taliban on 17 February 2014.
 The soldiers had been held by the insurgents since 2010, and on 17 April 2014 the TTP formally ended the ceasefire.

 Taliban infighting since March 2014 killed more than 90 militants.
 The strife, triggered by differences between the Mehsud group (led by Sheheryar Mehsud) and another TTP faction (led by Khan Said Sajna), impeded the negotiations.
 The negotiations were irreversibly damaged by a terrorist attack on Karachi Airport for which the Taliban claimed responsibility and which killed 28 people (including security personnel).
 A Pakistani military official was quoted to have said, "The army is ready for an operation."

 Jinnah Airport attack

 The operation began one week after a terrorist attack on Pakistan's busiest airport.
 On 8 June 2014, 10 militants from the Islamic Movement of Uzbekistan and TTP attacked Jinnah International Airport, Karachi, killing 28 people including security personnel and wounding at least 18.

 In retaliation, the Pakistani military launched a series of air-strikes targeting terrorist hideouts in the areas bordering Afghanistan.
 At least 25 militants were killed on 10 June.
 The figure also included foreign militants killed.
 Two drone attacks on 12 June killed Uzbek, Afghan and local militants.
 On 15 June the Pakistani military intensified air-strikes and bombed eight foreign militant hideouts, killing as many as 140 militants (most Uzbek, including persons linked to the airport attack and airport attack commander and mastermind Abu Abdur Rehman Almani) in North Waziristan.

 Preparations

-Using North Waziristan as a base, these terrorists had waged a war against the state of Pakistan and had been disrupting our national life in all its dimensions, stunting our economic growth and causing enormous loss of life and property.
-They had also paralyzed life within the agency and had perpetually terrorized the entire peace loving and patriotic local population.